sl8r000/ab_testing_statistics/retest_and_watch_the_base_rate.md

 I also recommend follow-up testing.
 You tried out three variants, B, C, and D against the control A. Variant C won.
 Don't deploy it fully; drive 95% of your traffic to Variant C and 5% to Variant A (or some modification on this; the percent split is not important as long as you will have reasonable statistical power within an acceptable time period).
 It's a small cost in terms of conversion (\\(0.05(\text{C's rate} - \text{A's rate})\\) for the duration of the test), and will give you more information about C's true performance relative to A.

 I think this is more of a mindset point than a statistical one.
 The point of A/B testing is to find out which of several variants is the best in terms of the metric for which you're optimizing.
 Your statistical setup -- your t-tests, your hierarchical model, your Marascuillo procedure, etc. -- is there to help you do that.
 But ultimately your goal isn't to satisfy the conditions of a particular test, it's to find the best variant.
-And to do that you may need to do a number of additional things, such as applying multiple statistical tests, conducting regular A/A tests and data audits, doing a follow-up 95%/5% split, and paying attention to your overall success rate.
+And to do that you may need to do a number of additional things, such as applying multiple statistical tests, conducting regular A/A tests and data audits, doing a follow-up \\(95\%:\5%\\) split, and paying attention to your overall success rate.
+Ultimately, if you aren't willing to bet your company's money on the test results, you need to find out more.
+(Alternative formulation of this maxim for the self-interested: Suppose that you're paid or docked \\(1\%\\) of the *true* impact of every test you run.
+So if the test makes the company \\(\$1,000,000\\), then you get \\(\$10,000\\); but if the test loses the company \\(\$1,000,000\\), then you lose \\(\$10,000\\).
+Ask yourself: Based on the test data I have right now, am I willing to take that bet?)